Home ยป Blog ยป Recipes ยป Diet Recipes ยป Vegan

 5. Add the escarole, stock, salt and pepper.
 Raise heat and stir to wilt the escarole.

 6. Simmer on medium-low for 15-20 minutes until tender.
-If the pan gets dry add a little more stock.
+If the pan gets dry add a little more broth.

-7. While the escarole is cooking heat a small sauté pan.
+7. If using pine nuts, while the escarole is cooking heat a small sautรฉ pan.
 Add pine nuts and cook while stirring until lightly brown.
 Set aside.

 9. Serve topped with pine nuts